-Costs of corporate restaurant operations as a percentage of revenue were 81.8% and 85.4% for Q2 2022 and YTD 2022 respectively compared to 127.4% and 110% for Q2 2021 and YTD 2021, respectively.
-Lower costs as a percentage of revenue for YTD 2022 were primarily attributable to the easing of pandemic-related operating restrictions and restaurant reopenings up until the new round of restrictions at the end of December 2021, resulting in an increase in revenues compared to the corresponding periods a year ago.
+Costs of corporate restaurant operations as a percentage of revenue were 75.7% and 81.3% for Q3 2022 and YTD 2022, respectively, compared to 110.4% and 110.1% for Q3 2021 and YTD 2021, respectively.
+Lower costs as a percentage of revenue for Q3 2022 and YTD 2022 were primarily attributable to the easing and eventual lifting of pandemic-related operating restrictions resulting in an increase in revenues compared to the corresponding periods a year ago.
+This was partially offset by reduced government wage subsidies during Q3 2022 compared to Q3 2021.